mattfeltonma/azure-demo-labs-tf/labs/standalone/README.md

-# Azure Hub and Spoke Lab
+# Azure Standalone Spoke

 ## Updates
-6/7/2024 - Initial release
+8/5/2024 - Initial release

 ## Overview
-The Terraform code in this repository provisions an enterprise-like lab environment for learning and experimentation.
-The environment is built to include infrastructure components commmon to enterprise environments.
-This components include a security appliance for centralized mediation, logging, and packet inspection, DNS services, secure remote access, and logging.
+The Terraform code in this repository deploys a small environment that can be used affordably experiment with Azure products in an enterprise-like environment.
+This environment is built for standalone workloads and includes core infrastructure services such as DNS, network mediation, and secure remote access.

 ## Architecture
-The environment is deployed across three resource groups.
-One resource group is dedicated to network components (transit), another to shared infrastructure services (shared services), and the last to workload components.

-It uses a [hub and spoke architecture](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/hybrid-networking/hub-spoke?tabs=cli) where all north, south, east, and west traffic is routed through an Azure Firewall deployed in the transit virtual network.
-Shared services like DNS, provided by Azure Private DNS Resolver, are deployed in a spoke attached to the hub.
-Another spoke is attached to the hub configured with a variety of subnets to fit most workload purposes.
+The environment is deployed in a single resource group.

+It uses a stand-alone virtual network.
+The virtual network is broken into multiple subnets to support common Azure workloads.
+Each virtual network includes a custom route table (where relevant) and network security group.
+Subnets for core infrastructure components such as Azure API Management and Azure Application Gateway include required network security group rules and user-defined routes.

 Other features include:

-1) DNS Query logging through Azure Firewall
-2) Azure VPN Gateway to support hybrid connectivity
-3) VNet Flow Logs and traffic analytics to provide for insight into network traffic flows
+1) VNet Flow Logs and traffic analytics to provide for insight into network traffic flows
-4) Azure Bastion to provide for secure remote access
-5) Windows virtual machine provisioned with a variety of tools including Azure Powershell, Azure CLI, and Visual Studio Code
+2) Windows virtual machine provisioned with a variety of tools including Azure Powershell, Azure CLI, and Visual Studio Code
-6) Diagnostic logging enabled for all services that support it with logs being sent to a central Log Analytics Workspace
+3) Diagnostic logging enabled for all services that support it with logs being sent to a central Log Analytics Workspace
-7) Private DNS Zones for commonly used services linked to the shared services virtual network to support centralized DNS resolution
+4) Private DNS Zones for commonly used services linked to the workload virtual network
-8) Managed identity and Azure Key Vault provisioned for use with application workloads
+5) Managed identity and Azure Key Vault provisioned for use with application workloads
-9) Centralized Azure Key Vault which stores username and password configured on the virtual machine
+6) Centralized Azure Key Vault which stores username and password configured on the virtual machine

 ![lab image](assets/lab-visual.svg)